 - Week 6 – Inclusive Teaching

-- Week 7 – Review and Final Project
+- Week 7 – Final Project

-- Week 8 – Conclusion
+- Week 8 – Peer Review and Conclusion

 Course 2: Advancing Learning through Evidence-Based STEM Teaching

-This eight-week course prepares science, technology, engineering, and mathematics (STEM) instructors to develop and implement teaching practices that advance the learning experiences and outcomes of both students and teachers.
+This course prepares science, technology, engineering, and mathematics (STEM) instructors to develop and implement teaching practices that advance the learning experiences and outcomes of both students and teachers.
 Participants will learn about effective teaching strategies and the research that supports them, including active learning and flipped classroom approaches.

 - Cynthia Brame and Derek Bruff – Vanderbilt University